 Dr. Kacos has pursued advanced training in all aspects of implants traveling from coast to coast and even internationally to learn and hone the newest techniques available to provide you with safe, comfortable and reliable results.

 Dental implants in Shreveport, LA have now become the standard of care for replacing missing teeth.
-They have four main advantages over conventional dentures.

 Modern advances in ceramic technology have made it possible to match the look of natural teeth with our dental implant teeth.
 Using his knowledge as a member of the American Academy of Cosmetic Dentistry, Dr. Kacos has beautifully restored the smiles of many notable people in Shreveport.